 From May 20-26, more than 45 students and faculty from the Annenberg School for Communication presented at the International Communication Association’s 70th Annual Conference, held virtually this year.
-A list of their presentations can be found here.

 Dean John L. Jackson, Jr. and Professors Marwan M. Kraidy, Monroe Price, and Guobin Yang received a major honor at the conference as they were inducted as ICA Fellows.
 Fellows status in ICA is a recognition of scholarly contributions to the broad field of communication.
 This year’s inductees bring the total number of Annenberg faculty members who are ICA Fellows to 12.
 The others include Joseph N. Cappella, Michael X. Delli Carpini, Robert C. Hornik, Kathleen Hall Jamieson, Elihu Katz, Klaus Krippendorff, Joseph Turow, and Barbie Zelizer.